-Please note: The Co-op Program sees a significant number of applications every year, making the admission process competitive.
+Please note: The Interdisciplinary Co-op Education Program sees a significant number of applications every year, making the admission process competitive.

 Transfer students are encouraged to connect to confirm eligibility.

-Each Co-op work experience term is an approved UBC course (COOP), with an associated course tuition fee of $821.75*.
+Each co-op work experience term is an approved UBC course (COOP), with an associated course tuition fee of $838.00*.
 The work term tuition fees are due at the beginning of each four-month work term.
 Positions for 8 or 12-month durations will be assessed a course fee for each four-month duration.

-Many students find the Co-op program provides good return on investment.
+Many students find the Interdisciplinary Co-op Education Program provides good return on investment.
 Professional resumés services typically cost $100 to $200 for reviews, and career counsellors can charge $125 per hour for interview preparation.
-Students also find the Co-op work term can financially support their education.
+Students also find the co-op work term can financially support their education.